 Blood sugar monitoring

-Depending on what type of insulin therapy you select or require, you may need to check and record your blood sugar level at least four times a day.
+Depending on the type of insulin therapy you select or need, you may have to check and record your blood sugar level at least four times a day.

-The American Diabetes Association recommends testing blood sugar levels before meals and snacks, before bed, before exercising or driving, and if you suspect you have low blood sugar.
-Careful monitoring is the only way to make sure that your blood sugar level remains within your target range — and more frequent monitoring can lower A1C levels.
+The American Diabetes Association recommends testing blood sugar levels before meals and snacks, before bed, before exercising or driving, and whenever you think you have low blood sugar.
+Careful monitoring is the only way to make sure that your blood sugar level remains within your target range.
+More frequent monitoring can lower A1C levels.

-Even if you take insulin and eat on a rigid schedule, blood sugar levels can change unpredictably.
+Even if you take insulin and eat on a strict schedule, blood sugar levels can change.
 You'll learn how your blood sugar level changes in response to food, activity, illness, medications, stress, hormonal changes and alcohol.

-Continuous glucose monitors attach to the body using a fine needle just under the skin that checks blood glucose level every few minutes.
-CGM isn't yet considered as accurate as standard blood sugar monitoring, so at this time it's still important to check your blood sugar levels manually.
+Continuous glucose monitors attach to the body using a fine needle just under the skin.
+They check blood glucose levels every few minutes.

 Healthy eating and monitoring carbohydrates